-- 70 gether.
-For this the SiPMs could be connected in parallel, serial or a hybrid of parallel and serial, as shown in Fig. 4.
+- parallel, serial or a hybrid of parallel and serial, as shown in Fig. 4.
 In parallel configuration the required HV is as high as needed for one SiPM but the signal response is slower.
-In serial configuration the needed HV is 4 times - 75 the bias voltage of one SiPM but the signal response is faster due to reduced readout capacity.
-The hybrid configuration has the advantages of both serial and parallel, the lower needed HV and the faster signal response, but additional electronics must fit on the PCBs for the - 80 SiPMs.
-So this is only a compromise if the FEE cannot handle the higher bias voltage.
+In serial configuration the needed HV is 4 times - the bias voltage of one SiPM but the signal response is 75 faster due to reduced readout capacity.
+The hybrid configuration has the advantages of both serial and parallel, the lower needed HV and the faster signal response, but additional electronics must fit on the PCBs for the - SiPMs.
+So this is only a compromise if the FEE cannot 80 handle the higher bias voltage.